 Country 27: South Africa | This post is part of my 30×30 series.
 Read more here!

-Top South African Safari Sightings
+Top South Africa Safari Sightings

 These zebras were the first animals we saw in Pilanesberg National Park.
 This trio trotted right up and past us, with barely a sideways glance.

+One of my favorite South Africa safari sightings occured next.
 A little further on, a man in an SUV waved us down.
 He gave us the tip that around the next bend was a pack of rare African Wild Dogs quite close to the road.
 These animals are really endangered throughout most of Africa, so getting to see them in a natural habitat was truly incredible.
 Read more tips for your self-guided safari here!

 Some of my favorite moments starred the Pilanesberg elephants.
 We spotted a trio of elephants from a decent distance, and pulled over to watch.
 Since we were self-driving, there wasn’t an pressure to GO GO GO, so we wound up sitting there for a little over 45 minutes.
 The elephants rewarded our patience by coming closer…